HTML Input Pattern Attribute to Validate Non-Latin International Characters

 input:invalid {background-color: lightpink;} </style>

 Pattern inspection refers to you using your browser tools to view the pattern attribute the browser is currently working with.
-Note that your browser’s built-in email pattern may not be displayed.
-FF 142 did not.
+Note that tested browsers did not display their built-in email pattern.

 Patterns can be said to fail in two modes: inspection fails or inspection passes.
-The former means the pattern looks abnormal.
+The former means the pattern, in tools, looks abnormal.
 The latter means the pattern looks complete or normal.
 Both modes of failure are silently rejected by the browser, and do not validate the input as expected.

 Evidence your custom pattern is not being used by your browser: